 You could study abroad for a term or an academic year with an International Exchange in a choice of five continents.
-Or take part in ISEP and study at one of over 100 different US universities.
-If that doesn’t tickle your fancy, how about a term in Europe, with funding from the Erasmus+ scheme?
+If that doesn’t tickle your fancy, how about a term or a year in Europe, with funding from the Erasmus+ scheme?

 Cass School of Education, Studied abroad at James Cook University, Australia

 Should you do it?
 Absolutely.
 Why?
 Quite simply because your everyday life will shift from the ordinary to the extraordinary.
 Things you never thought you would be able to do suddenly become accessible.
 You will meet people who live a life or who have done things that are different to anything you’ve ever experienced, and have incredible stories to tell.
 You will grow, and you will make friends for life.